Best things to do in Nicaragua

 The card that he took out of one of the motion detection cameras showed a bear rubbing against the tree right where we were standing, just 24h earlier!
 It was a huge thrill!

-My favourite experience was undoubtedly accompanying the herds of native Merens horses on their annual Transhumance back up to the high mountain pastures a few years ago.
+My favorite experience was undoubtedly accompanying the herds of native Merens horses on their annual Transhumance back up to the high mountain pastures a few years ago.

 The Transhumance is the big event on the pastoral calendar, especially in the Ariège Pyrénées.
 Horse enthusiasts have the opportunity to ride a Merens horse on the guided four-day trek whilst many other people opt to hike the final stage to the mountain pastures.